LuminousStudios/docs/src/quickstart/sumbit.md

 ![](./img/sumbit-ue-sc.png)

 Then add a commit message in the box provided, and select the assets you want to commit before clicking commit.
-This action will both commit to the git repository, and push the local commit to the remote repository in one action.
+This action will both commit and push to the git repository at the same time, so you don't need to push when committing this way.